Fragment-based screening is now well-established as a powerful approach to early drug ("lead") discovery.

 We have recently had a few succesfull shipments of crystallisation plates using Biocaire.

-Please include a completed shipping form which should also be e-mailed to your local contact.
+Please fill in our shipping form which will be emailed to your local contact.

 Ahead of the screen it is important that you check which compounds you would like to screen against your protein target and if you need to get in contact with academic groups to access these.

 Information related to the libraries available on-site is here.

 Alternatively if you want to use your own compounds/library please check here.

 We have prepared some handouts and documentation on the XChem pipeline which can be downloaded from the Documentation page.
 It is worth having a browse at those documents prior to your visit as the pipeline involves many of steps.